Boosting the Transferability of Video Adversarial Examples via Temporal Translation: Experiments

 \textbf{Dataset.} We evaluate our approach using UCF-101 \cite{soomro2012ucf101} and Kinetics-400 datasets \cite{kay2017kinetics}, which are widely used datasets for video recognition.
 UCF-101 consists of 13,320 videos from 101 action categories.
 Kinetics-400 contains approximately 240,000 videos from 400 human action classes.

 \textbf{Video recognition models.} Our proposed method is evaluated on three video recognition models\footnote{The models are implemented in \url{https://cv.gluon.ai/model_zoo/action_recognition.html}}: Non-local network (NL) \cite{wang2018non}, SlowFast \cite{feichtenhofer2019slowfast} and TPN \cite{yang2020temporal}.
 For each model, we experiment with ResNet-50 and ResNet-101 as backbones, totaling 6 models.
 Non-local network inserts 5 non-local blocks into I3D.
 All models are trained on the RGB domain.
 Input clips are formed by randomly cropping out 64 consecutive frames from videos and then skipping every other frame.
 The spatial size of the input is $224\times224$.
-The top-1 validation accuracy of video models is shown in the Appendix.

 \textbf{Attack setting.} In our experiments, video recognition models with ResNet101 as its backbone are used as white-box models for adversarial example generation.
 We use the Attack Success Rate (ASR) to evaluate the attack performance, which is the rate of adversarial examples that are successfully misclassified by the black-box video recognition model.
 Thus higher ASR means better adversarial transferability.
 We randomly sampled one clip, which is correctly classified by all models, for each class from the kinetics-400 validation dataset and the UCF-101 test dataset to conduct all attacks.
 Following \cite{dong2019evading,zhou2018transferable}, we set the maximum perturbation as $\epsilon=16$ for all experiments.
 For the iterative attack, we set the iteration number to $I=10$, and thus the step size $\alpha = 1.6$.